In this guide I’ll be taking apart an Acer Aspire 5517 laptop.

 If you would like to remove and replace the keyboard, you don’t have to go though all previous steps.
-You can start right from the following step.
+You can start right from here.
 There are no screws securing the keyboard at all.

 Carefully lift up the power button cover with a sharp object as it shown on the following picture.

 The power button cover removed.

 Work slowly.
 There is a cable connected to the motherboard.